 Manual measurements are tedious and time-consuming.
 Seasoned account managers may boast of giving accurate estimates just by “thumbing” the property during a drive-by, but the most successful landscape companies know that their best estimates start with precise measurements.

-This quantification analysis is mostly achieved by measuring the area or linear feet of each feature present on the site and calculating the totals for each feature group.
-A walk-through of the property will help you understand the site conditions before you finalize your takeoff and create your estimate.
+You can do this quantification analysis by measuring the area or linear feet of each feature present on the site.
+Then, calculate the totals for each feature group.
+A walk-through of the property will help you understand the site conditions before you finalize your takeoff and create your landscaping estimates.

 There are a few ways to measure an existing property: